This is an evolving post. Keep checking back in, we'll add more reasons over time. Let's see if we can make it to 100...

 Am I happy?
 Do I make progress?
 Am I on track to achieve my goals?
 Those are at least partially subjective questions and the answers might vary from day to day.
 But it might help to have a look at the big picture and look at actual numbers, e.g. how many highlights did I mark in my journal per week, what is the ratio of positive to negative entries, aso.

-Journalistic is currently conducting research on whether it is possible for algorithms to assess happiness over time automatically from your writing.
+Journalistic is currently conducting research on whether algorithms can assess happiness over time automatically from your writing.

 It is easy to fool ourselves when we assess situations in hindsight.
 To accurately analyze a change it is favorable to have a written record of details over time.
-For instance, if you decide to stop smoking or start to meditate on a regular basis your journal will reflect whether or not those changes had an impact on your life and also how long it took for the change to take effect.
+For instance, if you decide to stop smoking or start to meditate regularly your journal will reflect whether or not those changes had an impact on your life and also how long it took for the change to take effect.

 "Where did we actually meet?", "How long have we not seen each other?", those are questions we all have asked and their importance can range from "fun fact" to closing a business deal or not.
 Marking social interactions in your journal can help with these questions.